parshantvijay/PagePilot/README.md

 # PagePilot - Book Recommender System

 ## Overview
 PagePilot is a Flask web application that serves as a book recommender system.
 It utilizes item-based collaborative filtering to recommend books to users based on their preferences.
-The dataset used for this project is sourced from Kaggle and includes various attributes of books such as title, author, genre, and ratings.
+The dataset used for this project is sourced from Kaggle and includes various attributes of books such as title, author, and ratings.

 ## Features
 1. **Popular Books**: View a list of popular books based on user ratings.